Gitorious-backup/gitorious-docker/README.md

 # Gitorious Docker image

-NOTE: this is a fully working image but it needs a bit more testing to be production ready.

 Gitorious [Docker](http://www.docker.io/) image includes the full set of Gitorious applications and services and is the simplest way to get Gitorious running on your own server.

+NOTE: this is a fully working image but it needs a bit more testing/feedback to be marked as "production ready".

 ## Basic concepts